The best TPRM software for 2026

 Key takeaways

-- Manual TPRM does not scale: questionnaire-heavy programs create backlogs; automation for intake, evidence, and reminders is where teams reclaim the most time.
+- Manual TPRM does not scale: questionnaire-heavy programs create backlogs; automation for intake, evidence, reminders, and tiering is where teams reclaim the most time.

-- Continuous monitoring beats snapshots alone: meaningful alerts on posture changes, expiring evidence, and incidents reduce the gap between reviews.
+- Continuous monitoring beats snapshots alone: alerts on posture changes, expiring evidence, and incidents reduce exposure between annual reviews.

 The state of TPRM software in 2026